CloudKidStudio/project-grunt/README.md

 Task | Description
 ---|---
-**default** | Does a release build of the project and libraries **dev** | Development mode to build the project, this watches source files and auto-rebuilds whenever there's a change **dev-js** | Development mode which watches JS source files only and auto-rebuilds whenever there's a change **combine** | Build the main project in combined, uncompressed mode **libs** | Import and rebuild the external dependencies **libs-debug** | Import and rebuild the external dependencies including building source maps for better debugging **libs-combine** | Combine the debug versions of the libraries with no minifying
+**default** | Does a release build of the project and libraries **dev** | Development mode to build the project, this watches source files and auto-rebuilds whenever there's a change in CSS, main JavaScript or assets.
+**dev-main** | Development mode which watches source files only and auto-rebuilds whenever there's a change.
+Faster than **dev** because it excludes assets building.
+**combine** | Build the main project in combined, uncompressed mode **assets** | Minify all assets JavaScript files **libs** | Import and rebuild the external dependencies **libs-debug** | Import and rebuild the external dependencies including building source maps for better debugging **libs-combine** | Combine the debug versions of the libraries with no minifying